zchking/docs/pages/katalon-studio/tutorials/how_handle_drop_down_menu.md

 Select Option by Value
 ----------------------

-It will Select the option which has value of the “value” attribute.
+It will Select the option which has value of the "value" attribute.

 Example:

-If we want to select ‘Mar’ from the drop-down then we need to pass the value as 3 as “Mar” has the value as 3 for Value attribute.
+If we want to select 'Mar' from the drop-down then we need to pass the value as 3 as "Mar" has the value as 3 for Value attribute.

 Here in this example we are Validating verify Option Selected By Value Also.